Search for bike reviews by selecting...

 Speed?
 Handling?
 What the hell have they got to do with it?
 Even most cruisers deliver much more performance for a fraction of the price.
 But the Indian combines laid-back style with a uniquely nostalgic feel that only a bike with that famous curly script on the tank could provide.
 Even if you don´t accept that this reborn Chief is the real thing, it´s rolling, rumbling proof that Indian is finally back.

-Get motorbike insurance for the Indian Chief with Carole Nash.
+Get motorcycle insurance for the Indian Chief with Carole Nash.

 Engine Air-cooled 45-degree S&S V-twin